 1) Fault tube connector and worn-out filters

 Faulty tube connectors and worn-out filters are two primary reasons for coffee leakage in Keurig.

 The ultimate solution is to replace the old tube connector and filter with the new one.
-You can buy them locally from the retainable seller or from Amazon.

 2) Usage of Defective Capsules